PON1 gene and Antioxidant Needs

-SNP rs854560 is a polymorphism that is found on the PON1 gene.
+SNP rs854560 is a polymorphism that is present on the PON1 gene associated with antioxidant needs.

-The variants of this SNP affect levels of the PON1 enzyme and have been associated with coronary diseases, and diabetes.
+The variants of this SNP affect levels of the PON1 enzyme and have an association with coronary diseases and diabetes.
 The T allele is the more favorable form of the SNP and codes for methionine, which leads too elevated levels of paraoxonase.

 This is beneficial to the body.

 However, the A allele codes for leucine; this leads to reduced paraoxonase activity, which is harmful to the body.

 |rs854560||AA||2x Higher risk of Coronary Heart Disease and Diabetic retinopathy|